 We came across some interesting sights and learned more about their histories like Hotel Uzbekistan, the National War Memorial, and the statue of Amir Timur among others.

-Metro stations in Tashkent here are an attraction in themselves.
+Metro stations in Tashkent, in my opinion, are tourist attractions in themselves.

 Each station here honors Uzbek heritage, most named after Uzbek poets, writers, and other notable figures in the nation’s history.